-I can’t tell you the number of times that I’ve gone shopping in India and come home with what I think is a great deal (i.e. I spend 11 dollars on a hand-carved stone elephant) and my aunts and cousins are immediately like “you overpaid!”
+I can’t tell you the number of times that I’ve gone shopping in India and come home with what I think is a great deal (i.e., I spend 11 dollars on a hand-carved stone elephant), and my aunts and cousins are immediately like, “you overpaid!”

 The issue with being a foreigner is that you’re a target for scams and cheats.
-While at the end of the day it may not amount to a lot of money for you in your own currency, you don’t want to continue traveling with unfair deals.
-This is especially true on long trips as your money will run out super fast.
+While at the end of the day, it may not amount to a lot of money for you in your own currency, you don’t want to continue traveling with unfair deals.
+This is especially true on long trips, as your money will run out super fast.
 Plus, the whole point of shopping abroad is to get authentic items, locally made and sourced, that the locals themselves buy.
 In this case, you should also pay the same as the locals and get the same deals.

 If you're in an area that allows for bargain shopping, you can price haggle for any item being sold there.
 This includes food, clothing, accessories, and decorations.
 The exception to this is food items being sold at food stalls for you to eat; other food stalls selling spices or packaged goods, you can try your hand at bargaining.
 Shop owners may deny you, so in those instances, you won't be able to haggle, but it never hurts to try!

 I’d like to share some general “rules of thumb” when you go bargain shopping in foreign countries.
 Of course, if you’re in love with an item and can afford it in your own currency, and are willing to pay, then go for it.
 Bargaining for a better price, in that case, is less of a concern as your focus will be on obtaining what you want.
-I don’t think there’s a replacement for something you love or can see yourself actually using.
-But for all those other items that you’re interested in, that looks cool, or small items that you are trying to purchase for the purpose of gift-giving, you should bargain.
+I don’t think there’s a replacement for something you love or can see yourself using.
+But for all those other items that you’re interested in, that look cool, or small items that you are trying to purchase for the purpose of gift-giving, you should bargain.

 A big part of looking for deals, and getting them, is knowing where to shop and also HOW to shop.

-The key phrases here are, “where are the popular local markets?”, “which markets are best for souvenirs?”, and “which markets will allow me to bargain?”.
+The key phrases here are, “where are the popular local markets?”, “which markets are best for souvenirs?” and “which markets will allow me to bargain?”.
 You want to find anything related to markets, night markets, weekend markets, etc. These markets are generally set up outdoors with stall after stall of random commodities.
-The beauty of these markets is that if you like something at one place, and the shop owner won’t bargain with you, there’s pretty much a guarantee that you’ll find the same item in another stall.
+The beauty of these markets is that if you like something in one place, and the shop owner won’t bargain with you, there’s pretty much a guarantee that you’ll find the same item in another stall.

 In other words, you don’t have to get stuck in one place.

-Second: Be nonchalant
+Second: Be Nonchalant

 Don’t act too interested.
-If shop owners know you really like something, they’ll be less willing to negotiate down on price.
+If shop owners know you like something, they’ll be less willing to negotiate down on price.
 They know that you’ll eventually cave if you show a lot of interest.

-Ask the price and expect it to be at least double of what they would offer a local.
-Yes, double (even triple depending on the item and how interested you are).
+Ask the price and expect it to be at least double what they would offer a local.
+Yes, double (even triple, depending on the item and how interested you are).
 A good place to start is at half of what they ask, and don’t be afraid of offending them.
 Think of how offended you are that they are overcharging you!